ParallelGSReg/ModelSelectionGUI.jl/README.md

 start()
 ```

-If the web client is enabled open your web browser and enter the following URL: [http://localhost:8000](http://localhost:8000).
+If the web client is enabled open your web browser and enter the following URL: [http://127.0.0.1:8000](http://127.0.0.1:8000).

+## Documentation

+For more detailed information about this package, its functionalities, and usage instructions, please refer to our [documentation page](https://parallelgsreg.github.io/ModelSelectionGUI.jl/dev/).

+## ModelSelection.jl package
+ModelSelectionGUI.jl package functions as an interface with ModelSelection.jl.
+For more details about the functionalities and features provided by ModelSelection.jl, please visit the [package repository](https://github.com/ParallelGSReg/ModelSelection.jl).

 ## Contributing